What Is Bassinage In Bread Baking?

 It’s much easier to use this technique when making the dough in a mixer.
 Here’s how it works:

-1- When weighing your ingredients, separate 5% of the water in a second bowl or jug.
+1- When weighing your ingredients, separate 10% of the total water used in the recipe.
+Place it in a second bowl or jug.

-2- Add the ingredients excluding separated water and knead as you normally would until reaching 75% gluten development
+2- Add the ingredients, excluding separated water and knead as usual until reaching 70% gluten development.

 4- Slowly pour the retained water.